awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 The service scheduler will send a `service service-name) has reached a steady state.` service event when the service is healthy and at the desired number of tasks, thus reaching a steady state\.

+The service scheduler reports the status periodically, so you might receive this message multiple times\.

 ### service \(*service\-name*\) was unable to place a task because no container instance met all of its requirements\.<a name="service-event-messages-1"></a>

 The service scheduler will send this event message when it could not find the available resources to add another task\.
 The possible causes for this are: